Legal

 Tiered Award Scheme

 Crossroads Care, Access Office and Tiered Award Scheme.
 How accessible is your business?
 Being disability confident is a big opportunity whether your business is small or large.
-The Equality Bill is now being introduced over several years.
-Take part in our free Award Scheme showing your disability awareness will help you to meet some of the requirements of the Act. tas@crossroadsiom.org.
+The Equality Bill is now introduced.
+Take part in our free Award Scheme to increase your disability awareness will help you to meet some of the requirements of the Act. tas@crossroadsiom.org.
 Tel: 673103